Written by: Marissa Evans from Travel-Wise.com

 Fundy National Park is easy to reach from most of the major cities in the province.
 Two hours from Fredericton, one to two hours from Saint John and one hour from Moncton means you could easily drive in for the day and return to the city in the evening.

 If you’re planning to stay in the area, there are a few inns and cottage rentals available in the nearby town of Alma.
 Staying in the national park is also feasible for both campers and non-campers; there are plenty of accommodation options on offer.
+Or if you prefer something a little offbeat, this post on quirky accommodation in Fundy is worth a read.

 Those who like the outdoors but prefer to sleep on a bed after a day spent hiking will enjoy all the options at the park.
 For those looking to save money, or who perhaps just like roughing it, there are plenty of front-country and backcountry sites throughout the park.